This article originally appeared on VICE UK.

 Did some stories make you feel particularly uneasy?

 In the pictures, many women are posing with their children.
 Do they actually give birth in prison?
-Are children able to stay on and live with their mother?
+Are children able to stay on and live with their mothers?

 Many women are arrested while pregnant, often as a result of rape or of an illegitimate relationship outside of marriage.
 In some cases, they deliver the child in special facilities outside the prison, but in many cases that option just isn't there.